grapoza/vue-tree/docsrc/index.md

 * Optional: A `treeNodeSpec` property that contains any data about the node's capabilities and its initial state
 * Optional: Any other data you want on your node

-The `treeNodeSpec` of the objects in the data model passed to the treeview's `initialModel` property will be updated by the treeview nodes themselves on creation to include missing properties.
+The `treeNodeSpec` of the objects in the data model passed to the tree view's `initialModel` property will be updated by the tree view nodes themselves on creation to include missing properties.

 ```javascript
 {